-Temperature and heat are two words which often confuse people.
-Suppose mistakenly you touched a hot object.
-How will you explain it to someone about the hotness of that object?
-What is the measure or basis for the hotness?
-Yes, it is the temperature.
-Heat is a form of energy; its unit is Joules.
-Temperature is the measure of that heat i.e. more the heat, more is the temperature.
-Thermometer is the device used to measure this temperature.
-Let’s learn different types of thermometers in details.
+Temperature and heat are two words which often confuses people.
+For example,how do you explain the hotness of an object?
+What is the measure or basis for that hotness?
+The answer to that is temperature.
+Heat is a form of energy and its unit is Joules.
+Temperature on the other hand, is the measure of that heat.
+Which means, if the heat is more, the temperature is more as well.
+But how do we measure temperature?
+We use a device called Thermometer to measure the temperature of any object.
+There are different types of thermometers.

 Temperature & Thermometer: